What flight simulator do pilots use?

 Flight simulators are mainly classified into two categories:

-Both types are essential for airline pilot training in flight simulators and are used in specialized centers such as Global Training Aviation, which offers professional flight simulators for airline pilots in Spain and worldwide.
+Both types are essential for the training of airline pilots in flight simulators and are used in specialized centres such as Global Training Aviation, which offers professional flight simulators for airline pilots in Spain and around the world.

 The use of professional flight simulators in pilot training is not only common but essential.
-These advanced devices allow pilots to train in controlled, safe, and highly realistic environments, improving their readiness for any situation that may arise during a real flight.
+These advanced devices allow pilots to train in controlled, safe and highly realistic environments, improving their preparation for any situation that may arise during a real flight.

 Safety and risk reduction

-One of the main reasons for training in flight simulators for pilot education is safety.
-In these virtual environments, instructors can simulate technical failures, adverse weather conditions, or medical emergencies without putting human lives or real aircraft at risk.
+One of the main reasons for training in flight simulators is safety.
+In these virtual environments, instructors can simulate technical failures, adverse weather conditions or medical emergencies without putting human lives or real aircraft at risk.

-Simulator-based pilot training enables the repetition of complex maneuvers, practice of landings under extreme conditions, and real-time decision-making.
-This significantly reduces risks during actual flights and enhances the pilot’s ability to respond to unexpected events.
+Simulator‑based training allows the repetition of complex maneuvers, the practice of landings in extreme conditions and decision‑making in real time.
+This significantly reduces the risks during actual flights and improves the pilot’s ability to respond to unforeseen events.

 Training in extreme conditions

-Full Flight Simulators (FFS) and Flight Training Devices (FTD) allow the recreation of scenarios that would be impossible or dangerous to practice in real flight: thunderstorms, engine failures, forced landings, and more.
+Full flight simulators (FFS) and flight training devices (FTD) allow the recreation of scenarios that would be impossible or dangerous to practice in a real flight: thunderstorms, engine failures, forced landings, etc.

 Improving efficiency and reducing costs

-Beyond safety, the use of flight simulators in Spain and worldwide helps optimize resources.
-Training in simulators reduces operational costs by avoiding the use of real aircraft, fuel, and airspace.
+Beyond safety, the use of flight simulators helps to optimize resources.
+Training in simulators reduces operating costs by avoiding the use of real aircraft, fuel and airspace.

-Centers like Global Training Aviation offer airline pilot training programs with flight simulators, enabling intensive, efficient, and cost-effective practice.
+Centres such as Global Training Aviation offer training programmes for airline pilots using flight simulators, enabling intensive, efficient and cost‑effective practice.
 This benefits both airlines and pilots, who gain access to more training hours in less time.

-Pilots, especially those working for commercial airlines, train in certified simulators that accurately replicate real flight conditions.
-The most widely used are Full Flight Simulators (FFS) and Flight Training Devices (FTD), each with specific features depending on the type of training required.
+The most used are the Full Flight Simulators (FFS) and the Flight Training Devices (FTD), each with specific characteristics according to the type of training required.

 Full Flight Simulator (FFS)

-The Full Flight Simulator (FFS) is the most advanced and comprehensive type of simulator.
+The Full Flight Simulator is the most advanced and comprehensive simulator.
 It is certified for official training and type ratings.
-Key features include:
+Its main features include:

-• Motion platform with six degrees of freedom
+• A motion platform with six degrees of freedom.

-This simulator allows pilot training in flight simulators under extreme conditions, simulating technical failures, adverse weather, and emergency procedures.
+This simulator allows the training of pilots under extreme conditions, simulating technical failures, adverse weather and emergency procedures.

 Flight Training Device (FTD)

-The Flight Training Device (FTD), as mentioned earlier, is simpler and mainly used for:
+The flight training device, as mentioned earlier, is simpler and is used mainly for:

-Although it does not offer the same level of immersion as an FFS, the FTD is an effective and economical tool for pilot training in flight simulators, especially during initial stages.
+Although it does not offer the same level of immersion as an FFS, the FTD is an effective and economical tool for pilot training, especially during the initial stages.

 Most common simulator models used by airlines

-Airlines typically use simulators specific to the aircraft they operate.
+Airlines generally use simulators specific to the aircraft they operate.
 The most common models include:

 • A320 FFS: Used by airlines operating the Airbus A320, one of the most popular short‑ and medium‑haul aircraft.

-• B737 FFS: Boeing 737 simulator, widely used by airlines worldwide.
+• B737 FFS: Simulator of the Boeing 737, widely used by airlines around the world.

-• ATR FFS: ATR 72 simulator, ideal for regional flights.
+• ATR FFS: Simulator for the ATR 72, ideal for regional flights.

-Pilot training in flight simulators is an essential part of the professional training process.
-Thanks to technological advancements, simulators can accurately replicate all phases of flight—from engine start-up to landings under extreme conditions.
+Training in flight simulators is essential in the professional training process.
+Thanks to technological advances, simulators can accurately reproduce all phases of flight, from engine start‑up to landing in extreme conditions.
 This methodology ensures that pilots are prepared to operate safely and efficiently in any situation.

 Training stages